-Perched high above Stowe, this contemporary chalet looks out on Vermont’s lush forests and striking mountains.
+Perched high above Stowe, this contemporary chalet is situated in a wonderful location with views of Vermont’s lush forests and striking mountains.
 The impressive panoramic view is best enjoyed from the comfort of the bubbling hot tub or sitting with a glass of wine on the exceptional stone front porch.

 The Sterling Treehouse is a unique architectural gem that’s positioned high amongst the trees.
 Not only is the exterior beyond impressive, but the contemporary interior is also a stunner.
 From the mid-century modern furniture to the clean lines and minimalist decorations, it’s obvious a lot of thought went into this artfully constructed home.